COSC3020/tsp-comparison-aerick-321/README.md

 Add the code to run your experiments, graphs, and an explanation of what you did to this markdown file.

+Held Karp ran over an hour with a matrix size of 20x20, Local Search took

 Used my TSP Local search and the TSP Held Karp from https://github.com/COSC3020/tsp-held-karp-DJReflexive/blob/main/code.js.
 Used this to figure out how to time the functions https://www.educative.io/answers/how-to-find-the-time-taken-to-execute-a-function-in-javascript  “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”